tony-albanese/ci-project-3/README.md

 * Have the results of the calculation clearly displayed and neatly formatted

 # UI Design
-There are two versions of the app for this project - both run in the terminal and both have exactly the same funtionality.
+There are two versions of the app for this project - both run in the terminal and both have exactly the same functionality.
 One version uses plain text output and is deployed on Heroku.
 The second version is also 100% terminal app but uses the textual and rich python libraries to display and style terminal widgets to give the user a better experience.
 The reason for the two versions has to do with deployment on Heroku.
 For the web deployment, Code Institute deploys a